 The Porters Creek Trail trail starts out on a wide gravel path.
 This is the easiest part of the hike.
 Yes, you’ll be climbing but the first mile is the easiest of the climb.
 We kept a really good pace through the first mile and a half and were shocked at how easy it felt.
 But make no mistake, you’re still climbing uphill.

 We came across a small creek crossing but decided to wait for the rest of the group to catch up.
 It was at that point I looked over, saw the waterfall and went “huh, I wonder if that’s what we were supposed to be hiking to?”.
-The answer was yes and we were just unobservant.
+The answer was yes and all of us were just unobservant.
 So, after about two miles, you’ll likely come to a stream crossing.
 Look to your left and you’ll find a tall waterfall.

 Beyond the waterfall, the hike meanders up for another two miles until you reach Peak #31.
 Admittedly, the end destination isn’t anything too special.
 However, I did enjoy the fact that we had the trail almost entirely to ourselves.
 As we climbed, we heard the Porters Creek flowing down below us and we even got a few peaks through the trees.